eriqs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-memory-dump.md

 For more information about dedicated dump files, see [How to use the DedicatedDeumpFile registry value to overcome space limitations on the system drive while capturing a system memory dump](https://blogs.msdn.microsoft.com/ntdebugging/2010/04/02/how-to-use-the-dedicateddumpfile-registry-value-to-overcome-space-limitations-on-the-system-drive-when-capturing-a-system-memory-dump/).

+For more information about the Automatic Memory Dump option, see [Windows 8 and Windows Server 2012: Automatic Memory Dump](http://aka.ms/AutomaticDump)

+For more information about the Active Memory Dump option, see [Windows Server 2016 Failover Cluster Troubleshooting Enhancements – Active Dump](http://aka.ms/ActiveDump)